Basic planning is essential for a successful training. The training tips in this chapter will apply to any module and any product.

 - Tier 3 - Email or call district Help desk

 - Tier 4 - District Help desk calls Illuminate

 Survey participants about the training experience.
 Read the feedback and adjust accordingly at your next training.

-Participants will experience the most success if they apply their learning immediatly after training.
-To support them, give paractical homework or actionable next steps with a clear due date.
+Participants will experience the most success if they apply their learning immediately after training.
+To support them, give practical homework or actionable next steps with a clear due date.

-Provide supporting documentation, timelines, resources, etc. as needed to all staff memebers.
+Provide supporting documentation, timelines, resources, etc. as needed to all staff members.
 See sample data communication sheet.